kbon777/WEB101/README.md

-This website I built used html, css, and javascript.
-Most of the buttons are interactive and functional, but some are just there.
+This website I built using html, css, and javascript.
+Most of the buttons are interactive and functional, with the exception of 3.
-Use the following link to view a live version of the website. https://calm-magenta-shark-273.vscodeedu.app